arneman/easymeter-py/README.md

 ## First run

-- Set the loglevel in config.py to "DEBUG" and run `./easymeter-py`
+- Set the loglevel in config.py to "DEBUG" and run `./easymeter-py.sh`
-- You should see a lot of debug informations
+- You should see a lot debug informations, but no Exceptions
-- Check if the sqlite database was created in the specified path (config.py)
+- Check if the sqlite database has been created in the specified path (config.py)
 - Check if the mqtt messages will be published correctly

 ## Install systemd service and enable autostart